Yuppiechef/datomic-schema/README.md

 ## Why pass in the d/tempid?

 Because I really didn't want to create a dependency on anything else for this library.
 Not even datomic.

-Heck, I'm so pedantic about not wanting deps that I don't even depend on Clojure.
+I think it's important to realize that all this library does is transform one form of data to another form.
+It just happens to convert to valid Datomic schema, but the source and target formats are open and usable in other forms and projects that might not use Datomic at all.

 ## Possible keys to put on a field: